A Guide for Looking After Old Pets

 Treatment of Heartworm Disease in Dogs

-Along with pain medicine and other necessary supportive care, the dog will also receive a treatment to destroy microfilariae.
+Along with pain medicine and other necessary supportive care, the dog will also receive treatment to destroy microfilariae.

 Prevention of Heartworm Disease

-Another way to avoid getting heartworm is to keep standing water to a minimum and stay inside during the morning and evening, when mosquitoes are most active.
+Another way to avoid getting heartworm is to keep standing water to a minimum and stay inside during the morning and evening when mosquitoes are most active.

-Also visit – My Pet and Euthanasia
+My Pet and Euthanasia

 Dog Dermatitis Assessment and Treatment